 - What are the two or three key features you plan to add in the next quarter?

-- Who are the company’s competitors? (there is no such thing as a business without competitors)
+- Who are the company’s competitors?

 - What gives your company a competitive advantage?